PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-16 16:29:27
+Last updated: 2024-04-16 16:30:06
-Random Quote: Ted: "What could she possibly have to say me, that she couldn't write in an email?"Robin: "I've cut out all my fingers?" - Robin Scherbatsky
+Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon